Geometric line pattern of red, black, and yellow.

 Ambassadors are divided into three committees, which have the following missions:

-MEDIA: creates and publishes compelling, student-centered media that illustrates and amplifies unique student experiences within the Biological Sciences Program
+MEDIA: create person-centered media that amplifies unique experiences within the Biological Sciences Program; coordinate with the upskill and wellness committees

 Ambassador Responsibilities